Jing Chang: Career

-Chang made her debut in 2007 as a singer after winning the first season of Taiwanese singing competition Super Idol (超級偶像) and signed to label Gold Typhoon.
+Chang made her debut in 2007 as a singer after winning the first season of Taiwanese singing competition Super Idol and signed to label Gold Typhoon.

 In 2008, Chang and her band, Pensauce, released their first EP titled "The Power of Rain" (雨的力量).
 Later that year, Chang and other top 10 Super Idol performers participated in an album called "Dreams Come True".

 Chang released her first album Unprecedented (破天荒) on May 8, 2009; in its first week, it started at #3 on local music charts, but then rose to #1.
 Her album grew popular very quickly resulting in her rise to fame.
 The album was so successful that a limited edition was made, this album not only included her 10 songs but also included 3 music videos and a thank you card written by Chang.
 She also participated in a group song with various artists on the 10th anniversary of the 1999 Jiji earthquake called "Let love turn the whole universe" (讓愛轉動整個宇宙).

 In March 2010, Chang and Kevin Lin, one of the judges of Super Idol, sang a duet called "When Did We Start to Forget" (怎麼開始忘了).
-In July 2010, she released her second studio album The Opposite Me (相反的我), of which the title track "相反的我" was composed by Chang.
+In July 2010, she released her second studio album The Opposite Me, of which the title track was composed by Chang.
 It and "愛情選項" are listed at number 13 and 32 respectively on Hit Fm Taiwan's Hit Fm Annual Top 100 Singles Chart (Hit-Fm年度百首單曲) for 2010.

-Chang and members of the Taiwanese boy band Lollipop (棒棒堂) collaborated and released a single, "義氣", which she also composed herself.
+Chang and members of the Taiwanese boy band Lollipop collaborated and released a single, "義氣", which she also composed herself.
 That song consists of rapping and hitting quite a number of high notes.
 In the music video, she had to dance, which she has never done before, and also known as one of her few weaknesses.

 In 2011, Chang released a new EP for the Valentine's Day.
 It contains Jing's latest single, the love song "Lovers Knot" as well as two extra tracks.
 It was released with an organizer for February 2011-January 2012, featuring hand-drawn illustrations and photos of Chang.